versett/eslint-plugin-versett/README.md

 * `jsNode` - for Node project using ES6 js
 * `jsReact` - for React project using ES6 js
 * `tsNode` - for Node project using Typescript
+  * Requires installing the following dependencies:
+    `yarn add --dev @typescript-eslint/parser @typescript-eslint/eslint-plugin`
+    or
+    `npm install --save-dev @typescript-eslint/parser @typescript-eslint/eslint-plugin`
 * `tsReact` - for React project using Typescript
+  * Requires installing the following dependencies:
+    `yarn add --dev @typescript-eslint/parser @typescript-eslint/eslint-plugin`
+    or
+    `npm install --save-dev @typescript-eslint/parser @typescript-eslint/eslint-plugin`

+**It is important that you use the same version number for `@typescript-eslint/parser` and  `@typescript-eslint/eslint-plugin`**

 ### Installation